 B&Bs by the Numbers

-As of 2022, BandBIreland estimated that there were approximately 700 registered B&Bs in ireland.
+In a October 2023 PowerPoint presentation released by Fáilte Ireland, there is estimated to be approximately 800 registered B&Bs in Ireland.
 That's a much lower figure than the 4,000 that were in operation in the late 1990s.

 There are plenty of bed and breakfasts throughout Ireland, including Northern Ireland.